ShivanKaul/OmniYelp/README.md

 OmniYelp
 ---------
-Copy of my OmniMaps extension, for Yelp.
+Search Yelp from the Omnibox.
+Just open up a new tab and type in "yp" (without quotes), and press Tab.
+You are now searching Yelp.

  I really didn't want to study for my Digital System Design quiz.